Agave attenuata 'Variegata'

 Agave attenuata f. variegata

-Agave attenuata 'Variegata' is basically same as regular Agave attenuata, except for the broad, soft, pale green leaves that are marked with yellow stripes near the margins that are different form leaf to leaf.
-It is far slower growing and tends to be slower to offset.
+Agave attenuata 'Variegata' is similar to the species, except the broad, soft, pale green leaves of this cultivar are marked with creamy-yellow stripes that are different from leaf to leaf.
+It is also far slower growing than the species.
+The rosettes can reach up to 4 feet (1.2 m) tall and up to 8 feet (2.4 m) in diameter.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).